tillkaeufer/chameleon_neural_network/README.md

 Once you loaded the data you have to scale it. </br>
 In the folder 'Scaling' you find an explanation of different scaling methods and how to apply them.
-Feel free to play around and vizulize how your data is changing if you apply a scaler. </br>
+Feel free to play around and visualize how your data is changing if you apply a scaler. </br>
 Again, in the folder named after your problem you find a working example of scaling the data. </br>